BeneathTheInk/lazybones/README.md

 The name should be a string used to connect to a Pouch database.
 This can either be a local database name (indexeddb or leveldb) or a remote CouchDB url.
 This argument is required.

-`options` are passed directly to the `Backbone.Collection` constructor, with the exception of one parameter:
+`options` are passed directly to the `Backbone.Collection` constructor, except for one parameter:

 - `pouch` *optional* - An instance of PouchDB or an object of options to pass to the PouchDB constructor.